StephenMcConnel/BloomFlatpak/README.md

 ./build
 ```

-Note that your first build will take time to download and build all
+Note that your first build will take a long time to download and build all
 dependencies.
 Subsequent builds benefit from caching.

 ## Testing